NZ ambassador meets Chinese officials on milk worries

 Last week the country's two largest fertiliser companies announced they would be suspending the use of products which contain DCD.

 The Ministry says it called for the meeting with China's General Administration of Quality Supervision, Inspection and Quarantine.

 Fonterra says DCD does not pose a food safety risk, but its discovery could put trading partners off buying milk powder.

 Export New Zealand does not expect the discovery to affect Fonterra's exports.

 The level of DCD found was 100 times lower than European standards but there is no international standard in place.

 Export New Zealand executive director Catherine Beard says Fonterra has gone above and beyond to reassure markets that there is no health problem.

-Next story in National: Auckland to host Volvo Ocean Race stopovers
+Next story in New Zealand: Auckland to host Volvo Ocean Race stopovers

 Copyright © 2013, Radio New Zealand